• Home

 It’s a great view of Newcastle Quayside from up here!

-Bungee Jumping Newcastle UK certificate
+Diploma in Bungee Jumping Newcastle UK certificate after doing the jump

 And you get a certificate for completing the bungee jump!